-There are different ways that you can let the Assembly Commission know what you think about the potential reforms:
+There were different ways to let the Assembly Commission know views about the potential reforms:

 The National Assembly for Wales has two official languages, Welsh and English.
 In line with the Assembly’s Official Languages Scheme, the Assembly Commission requests that documents or written responses to consultations intended for publication or use in National Assembly proceedings are submitted bilingually.
 When documents or written responses are not submitted bilingually, we will publish in the language submitted, stating that it has been received in that language only.
 We expect other organisations to implement their own standards or schemes and to comply with their statutory obligation.

 Please ensure that you have considered the Assembly’s policy on disclosure of information before submitting information to the Assembly Commission.